Corruption in Venezuela: Maletinazo scandal

 In August 2007, Antonini Wilson, a self-identified member of the entourage of Hugo Chávez, who was about to visit Argentina, arrived in Argentina on a private flight paid for by Argentine and Venezuelan state officials.
-Wilson was carrying $800,000 USD in cash, which the police seized on arrival.
+Wilson was carrying US$800,000 in cash, which the police seized on arrival.
 A few days later Wilson, a Venezuelan-American and a close friend of Chávez's, was a guest at a signing ceremony involving Cristina Kirchner and Chávez at the Casa Rosada.
 He was later arrested on money laundering and contraband charges.
 It was alleged that the cash was to have been delivered to the Kirchner's as a clandestine contribution to Cristina's campaign chest from President Chávez.
 Fernández, as a fellow leftist, was a political ally of Chávez.
 This was seen as a similar move that Chávez allegedly used to give payments to leftist candidates in presidential races for Bolivia and Mexico in order to back his anti-US allies.
-The incident led to a scandal and what Bloomberg News called "an international imbroglio," with the U.S. accusing five men of being secret Chávez agents whose mission was to cover up the attempt to deliver the cash.
+The incident led to a scandal, which Bloomberg News called "an international imbroglio," with the U.S. accusing five men of being secret Chávez agents whose mission was to cover up the attempt to deliver the cash.

 According to the United States Department of Defense's PRISM journal, the $800,000 in cash may have also been a payment from Iran to Cristina Kirchner.
 It was alleged that Chávez helped a deal for Iran to obtain nuclear technology from Argentina and to cover up the AMIA bombing information, with Venezuela also purchasing Argentine debt in the dealing.
 Iranian and Argentine relations improved shortly after the incident.

 PDVAL affair

-In mid 2010, tons of rotten food supplies imported during Chávez's government through subsidies of state-owned enterprise PDVAL were found.
+In mid-2010, tons of rotten food supplies imported during Chávez's government through subsidies of state-owned enterprise PDVAL were found.
 Due to the scandal, PDVAL started being administrated by the Vicepresidency of Venezuela and afterwards by the Alimentation Ministry.
 Three former managers were detained, but were released afterwards and two of them had their positions restored.
 In July 2010, official estimates stated that 130,000 tons of food supplies were affected, while the political opposition informed of 170,000 tons.
 As of 2012, any advances in the investigations by the National Assembly were unknown.
-The most accepted explanation of the loss of food supplies is the organization of PDVAL, because the food network allegedly imported supplies faster than what it could distribute them.
+The most accepted explanation for the loss of food supplies is the organization of PDVAL, because the food network allegedly imported supplies faster than what it could distribute them.
 The opposition considers the affair as a corrupt case and spokespeople have assured that the public officials deliberately imported more food that could be distributed to embezzle funds through the import of subsidized supplies.